erikns/yucc/README.md

 To remove an existing server, type: `yucc server delete <uuid>`.
 To also delete storage devices associated with the server, add the `--delete-storages` flag.

+To list all servers, run: `yucc ls servers`.

+All commands return results in JSON.
+There is a format option, but it is ignored for now.

 ## Todo

 - Add to PyPI